 We crafted the sinuous, powder-coated bench by utilising 10mm-high steel, and while distributing its weight equally onto slim uprights, the structure forms a solid seat, yet appears distinctly lightweight.
-An LED light emits a mellow afterglow in the cavity below the bench, with ample ergonomic legroom.
+An LED light emits a mellow afterglow in the cavity below the seating, with ample ergonomic legroom.
 Curving around a mature Palm tree's tall torso, the bench infuses a sense of continuity between the garden's previous setting and its new design.
-This asymmetrical composition traverses the layout's quartet of surface materials, highlighting a diverse spectrum of textures, within a minimalist detail design.
+This asymmetrical composition traverses the layout's quartet of surface materials, highlighting a diverse spectrum of textures within a minimalist detail design.

 9 synthetic grass